 3. The President and the Alternate President shall participate in the meeting in that capacity and shall not at the same time exercise the rights of a representative of a Party.
 The Party concerned shall designate another representative who shall be entitled to represent the Party in the meeting and to exercise the right to vote.

-Rule 22 {Role of President}
+Rule 22 Role of President

-In addition to exercising the powers conferred upon the President elsewhere by these rules, the President shall declare the opening and closing of the meeting, preside at the sessions of the meeting, ensure the observance of these rules, accord the right to speak, put questions to the vote, and announce decisions.
+In addition to exercising the powers conferred upon the President elsewhere by these rules, the President shall declare the opening and closing of the meeting, preside at the sessions of the meeting, ensure the observance of these rules, rule on points of order, accord the right to speak, put questions to the vote, and announce decisions.
 The President shall rule on points of order and, subject to these rules, shall have complete control of the proceedings and over the maintenance of order thereat.

-The President may propose to the Conference of the Parties the closure of the list of speakers, limitations on the time to be allowed to speakers and the number of times each Party or observer may speak on a question, the adjournment or the closure of the debate, and the suspension or the adjournment of a session.
+The President may propose to the Conference of the Parties the closure of the list of speakers, limitations on the time to be allowed to speakers and the number of times each Contracting Party or observer may speak on a question, the adjournment or the closure of the debate, and the suspension or the adjournment of a session.

 The President, in the exercise of the functions of that office, remains under the authority of the Conference of the Parties.

-Rule 23 {Role of Alternate President}
+Rule 23 Role of Alternate President

 If the President is absent from a session of any part thereof, the Alternate President shall act as President.
 Should both the President and Alternate President be absent, they shall designate a Vice-President to act as President.
 The Alternate President or a Vice-President acting as President shall have the same powers and duties as the President.

-Rule 24 {Replacement of an officer (unable to complete term)}
+Rule 24 Replacement of an officer (unable to complete term)

-If the President, the Alternate President, and/or the Vice Presidents {an officer of the COP bureau as referred to in Rule 21.1 resigns or is} otherwise unable to complete the assigned term of office or to perform the functions of the office, a representative of the same Party shall be named by the Party concerned to replace the said officer for the remainder of that officer’s mandate.
+If the President, the Alternate President, and/or the Vice Presidents an officer of the COP Conference bBureau as referred to in Rule 21.1 resigns or is otherwise unable to complete the assigned term of office or to perform the functions of the office, a representative of the same Contracting Party shall be named by the Contracting Party concerned to replace the said officer for the remainder of that officer’s mandate.

 Rule 25 {Temporary President}